martinthomson/aweson/README.md

 You can quote strings using a single quote `'` character, one at the start, another at the end.
 Within a string, two single quotes in a row are replaced by a single quote.
 Other AWESON characters are just fine.

 ```
-'Don''t fear the quoted string.
-Even if it has AWESON characters <>"'''
+'Don''t worry, a quoted string can include AWESON characters: <>"'''
 ```

 Strings that appear next to each other separated by whitespace are concatenated.